CICE-Consortium/Icepack/doc/source/icepack_2_science_guide.rst

 surface height starting at the lowest height :cite:`FF07,FFT10,FSFH12`.
 Thus, the topography of the ice cover plays a crucial role in determining the melt pond cover.
-However, CICE does not explicitly represent the topography of sea ice.
+However, Icepack does not explicitly represent the topography of sea ice.
 Therefore, we split the existing ice thickness distribution function into a surface height and basal depth distribution assuming that each sea ice thickness category is in hydrostatic equilibrium at the